M2FM diskette format

 issue.

-I discussed with her the Intel version and said:
+I discussed with her the Intel version and she said:

 But I know of no other way to read Intel M2FM disks except with original hardware.
 If you have an old MDS "blue box", I think you'd spend $150 to buy an old Intel DD card for it (actually you need two cards), plus time to make it work.
 If your MDS is the pre-Multibus box, I'm not sure they came with double density floppy controllers.